munging/go-games/README.md

-# go-games
+# Go Games

-go-games is a sample GO application to scrape several data from github based on github username.
+**`go-games`** is a sample GO application to scrape data from GitHub and Codewars based on usernames.

 ### Pulled Data

+Data comes from GitHub 1-6 and Codewars 7-11.

+1. User
-1. Contributions
+2. Contributions
-2. Repositories
+3. Repositories
-3. Stars
+4. Stars
-4. Followers
+5. Followers
-5. Following
+6. Following
+7. Rank
+8. Honor
+9. Leaderboard Position
+10. Honor Percentile
+11. Total Completed Kata

 ### Installing and Running
 ```